mhwombat/nix-for-numbskulls/Haskell/ss-haskell-dev.md

 problems I encountered.

-Another source of confusion is that the Nix derivations recommended by different tutorials were usually completely different One reason for this is that Nix has added better tools for Haskell development (e.g. `pkgs.haskellPackages.developPackage`), and Cabal has made changes that make it more Nix-like.
+Another source of confusion is that the Nix derivations recommended by different tutorials were usually completely different.
+One reason for this is that Nix has added better tools for Haskell development (e.g. `pkgs.haskellPackages.developPackage`), and Cabal has made changes that make it more Nix-like.